tpm2dev/tpm.dev.tutorials/Attestation/README.md

  - `{"key":<value>,...}` == JSON text
  - `TPM2_MakeCredential(<args>)` == outputs of calling `TPM2_MakeCredential()` with `args` arguments
  - `TPM2_Certify(<args>)` == outputs of calling `TPM2_Certify()` with `args` arguments
+ - `XK` == `<X>` key, for some `<X>` purpose (the TPM-resident object and its private key)
+    - `EK` == endorsement key (the TPM-resident object and its private key)
+    - `AK` == attestation key (the TPM-resident object and its private key)
+    - `TK` == transport key (the TPM-resident object and its private key)
+ - `XKpub` == `<X>`'s public key, for some `<X>` purpose
+    - `EKpub` == endorsement public key
+    - `AKpub` == attestation public key
+    - `TKpub` == transport public key
+ - `XKname` == `<X>`'s cryptographic name, for some `<X>` purpose
+    - `EKname` == endorsement key's cryptographic name
+    - `AKname` == attestation key's cryptographic name

+## Threat Models

+Some threats that an attestation protocol and implementation may want to
+address:

+ - attestation client impersonation
+ - attestation server impersonation
+ - unauthorized firmware and/or OS updates
+ - theft or compromise of of attestation servers
+ - theft of client devices or their local storage (e.g., disks, JBODs)
+ - theft of client devices by adversaries capable of decapping and reading the client's TPM's NVRAM

+The attestation protocols we discuss will provide at least partial protection against impersonation of attestation clients: once a TPM's EKpub/EKcert are bound to the device in the attestation server's database, that TPM can only be used for that device and no others.

+All the attestation protocols we discuss will provide protection against unauthorized firmware and/or OS updates via attestation of root of trust measurements (RTM).

+The attestation protocols we discuss will provide protection against impersonation of attestation servers without necessarily authenticating the servers to the clients in traditional ways (e.g., using TLS server certificates).
+The role of the attestation server will be to deliver to clients secrets and credentials they need that can only be correct and legitimate if the server is authentic.
+As well, an attestation server may unlock network access for a client, something only an authentic server could do.

+We will show how an attestation server can avoid storing any cleartext secrets.

+Theft of _running_ client devices cannot be fully protected against by an attestation protocol.
+The client must detect being taken from its normal environment and shutdown in such a way that no secrets are left in cleartext on any of its devices.
+Frequent attestations might be used to detect theft of a client, but other keepalive signalling options are possible.

+Theft of non-running client devices can be protected against by having the client shutdown in such a way that no secrets are left in cleartext on any of its devices.
+Such client devices may be configured to need the help of an attestation server to recover the secrets it needs for normal operation.

+Full protection against decapping of TPM chips is not possible, but protection against off-line use of secrets stolen from TPM chips is possible by requiring that the client be on-line and attest in order to obtain secrets that it needs to operate.
+This allows for revocation of stolen clients, which would result in attestation protocol failures.

 ## Proof of Possession of TPM